byisystems/byihive/README.md

 The byihive project aims to bring peer to peer transactability to everyone.

-Our goal is to bring out a reference implementation in erlang (see ["Why Erlang"](#Why-Erlang) below) so that anyone can use it in their applications.
+Our goal is to bring out a reference implementation in Erlang (see ["Why Erlang"](#Why-Erlang) below) so that anyone can use it in their applications.

 Applications of byihive include:
  - Creating your own peer to peer ledger system - similar to splitwise, but no splitwise to track you.